“Wedding Ceremony in Montreal”

 In order to be civilly married, you will meet twice with the notary

 The first meeting will take place at least 21 days before the marriage (delay imposed by law for the publication of the marriage).
 At this first meeting, Mtre Salehi will give you a consultation regarding the legal and patrimonial consequences of the marriage for the spouses.
 She will inform you of the different matrimonial regimes available in Quebec and she would advise you on your choice of regime.
 Should you opt for a marriage contract, she will be able to prepare it for you and receive your signature.

 Mtre Salehi will answer all your questions and will discuss with you regarding the conduct of your civil marriage ceremony.
 You will choose the date of your marriage and your witness will sign the publication of the marriage (bans).
-The notice of publication will be posted at the Court house and also at the place where the ceremony will be held.
+The notice of publication will be posted at the Register of notices of marriage and civil union from the Directeur de l’état civil du Québec.

 The civil marriages are solemnized in our ceremony room situated in down-town Montreal, with no additional fees, or at the place of your choice